ThomasTschol/security-data-sources/README.md

 The crawler is part of a project for analyzing security data sources.

 The real project is saved on https://git.uibk.ac.at/c7031099/security_data_sources and is private.
-I merely made this site for the user agent information.
+This README is merely intended to give information about the crawler.

 ## Settings
 * Politeness delay: If Crawl-Delay is set in `robots.txt` then it is used.
 Alternatively, we use a politeness delay of 20 seconds.